Skip to Content

 Educators are responsible for:

-• using professional judgement in reaching out to students as soon as a student shows signs of struggling to progress or is becoming disengaged
+• using professional judgement to reach out to students if they are struggling to progress or disengaging

-• maintaining a record of outreach to students demonstrating Student at Risk behaviours
+• maintaining a record of outreach to students demonstrating Student at Risk indicators

-• notifying and briefing the employer of an apprentice or trainer on any discussion with the student regarding progression and completion
+• notifying and briefing the employer of an apprentice or trainee on any discussion with the student regarding progression and completion

-• developing a Student Progression and Completion Plan (see Student Progression Procedure) in conjunction with the student and monitoring progression against key milestones.
+• developing a Student Progression and Completion Plan (see Student Progression Procedure) with the student and monitoring progression against key milestones

 4. Documentation